iamtruptimane/ECS-blue-green-deployment/README.md

 # Using Amazon ECS blue-green deployment

-A blue/green deployment strategy is a method of updating an existing application by deploying a new version and switching over to it once the new deployment is ready.
-This approach allows you to perform functional testing of the new deployment to ensure the new version is working correctly.
-It also allows for easy rollbacks to the previous version.

-In this Project we build docker images and deploy using Elastic Container service.
+This project demonstrates a blue/green deployment strategy for deploying a web application using AWS ECS (Elastic Container Service).
+The blue/green deployment approach allows seamless updates with minimal downtime, ensuring a reliable and scalable deployment process.

 ## Environment Before Deployment: